Multi-label Classification using Labels as Hidden Nodes: Experiments

-are the payoff/accuracy versions of $0/1$-subset loss and Hamming loss (see \Sec{sec:equivalence}).
-They are used extensively in multi-label empirical comparisons.
+We used 10 datasets typically used in multi-label evaluations\footnote{Available from \url{https://sourceforge.net/projects/meka/files/Datasets/}}, plus a version of the illustrative logical dataset from \Sec{sec:cc2br}.
+All are listed in \Tab{tab:datasets}.

+We use the score metrics (higher values are better): Hamming score (the score equivalent of Hamming loss; \Eq{eq:HL}), and exact match (the score equivalent of $0/1$ loss; \Eq{eq:EM}), already detailed in this paper and used extensively in multi-label evaluations.
 Hamming score rewards methods for predicting individual labels well, whereas exact match rewards a higher proportion of instances with \emph{all} label relevances correct.